theblacksmith/typescript-require/README.md

     import barmodule = module('barmodule');
     ```
 Note that the second one essentially gets compiled to a `require` call just like the first one.
 However,
-`import ... module` syntax makes it possible to use TyepScript compile time validation features (like type checking).
+`import ... module` syntax makes it possible to use TypeScript compile time validation features (like type checking).

 Developed By
 ============